Peak Details

 - All essential trekking permits and Conservation Area Charges.

-- The package will cover the Himalayan Rescue Association medical insurance and ‘Summit rope cost’ charged by the Expedition Operators Association.
+- The package will cover ‘Summit rope cost’ charged by the Expedition Operators Association.

 - Teahouse accommodation while pre-climbing & Post- Climbing journey [Day 4-11 & Day 38-42].